A, Response to MeToo

 Abstract

-‘Sexual violence holds no race, no colour or class, but the response to sexual violence does.’[1]
+A Response to MeToo‘Sexual violence holds no race, no colour or class, but the response to sexual violence does.’[1]
 These words of Tarana Burke, the founder of MeToo back in 2007, exemplifies the movement as an outlet for women of colour, to change the culture of silence after sexual assault.
 Now taking their lead from women of Hollywood, women all over the world have taken to #MeToo to share their experiences of sexual violence and assault, in an effort to change laws and combat abuses of power.
 However, there has been a backlash.
-Women who consider Western law and culture to be supportive of victims of such crimes, and appropriately harsh on perpetrators, have spoken out against a movement they consider infantilized women and denied them their sexual power.’[2]
+Women who consider Western law and culture to be supportive of victims of such crimes, and appropriately harsh on perpetrators, have spoken out against a movement they consider ‘infantilized women and denied them their sexual power.’[2]
 From the woman whose boss made an inappropriate comment, to the one brutally assaulted, dissenters feel that MeToo is felt to have denigrated the experience of real rape victims while simultaneously victimising womankind.

 ‘Rape is a crime’ is among the opening lines of the open letter to Hollywood sent by a collective of 100 prominent French women who feel the MeToo movement has gone too far.
 With a President that declared the country ‘sick with sexism,’[3] France has seen a simultaneous clamp down on male behaviour and an outpouring of scorn against the MeToo movement by French celebrities, who declare that it ‘goes beyond denouncing abuse of power.’
 Marlène Schiappa (French politician serving as the Secretary of State in charge of Equality between Women and Men) explains: